 - Retention Adjustments

 The Career Banding System utilizes salary ranges that merge related or similar occupational titles into a single banded title.
 The Career Banding System provides NC State with a more flexible compensation approach to address recruitment, compensation, and retention issues.
-Additionally, due to the broader salary ranges, Career Banding emphasizes lateral movement within bands.
 There are three levels (Contributing, Journey, and Advanced) within each band.
 Career progression through the band is assessed in terms of developing competencies that are defined and demonstrated as increased knowledge, skills, and abilities that employees need to successfully perform their jobs.
-As competencies are developed through education, training, and practical experience, employees’ salaries can be considered for additional compensation.
 Supervisors and managers should consistently apply the Career Banding Salary Administration policy in order to compensate employees appropriately based on the development of higher level or new competencies as represented in the labor market for comparable work.
-However, salary increases are subject to the availability of departmental funds and the amount of funding that a manager has available when making pay decisions.
+However, salary increases are subject to the availability of departmental funds.

 - Management is to ensure that the Career Banding concept is communicated to all employees.